Suspect in Bellevue knife attack held on $400,000 bail

 Everett has been married twice and has a child from each relationship, a daughter who is now almost 20 and a son who is 16, court records show.

 She and her first husband divorced in 2002 and were engaged in a bitter, protracted custody battle in Snohomish County.
-In one court filing, he claimed Everett had a “very troubling background,” including a history of mental-health problems, suicide attempts and sexual assaults.
+In one court filing, he claimed Everett had a “very troubling background,” including a history of mental-health problems and suicide attempts.

 Everett and her second husband divorced in 2014 in Pierce County.
 He accused her of having an explosive temper and a long history of violent behavior, especially when using drugs and alcohol, court records show.